Eldoret: Health

-There are a number of medical facilities in the city, notably Moi Teaching & Referral Hospital; The only referral national hospital in western Kenya.
-The county has the Uasin Gishu District Hospital, and there are several private institutions: St. Luke Orthopaedic And Trauma Hospital, Eldoret Hospital, Mediheal Hospital, Eldoret Oncology Associates Cancer Hospital, Reale Hospital, Alexandria Cancer Centre and Palliative Care Hospital and Elgon View Hospital among others.
+There are a number of medical facilities in the city, notably Moi Teaching and Referral Hospital, the second largest national referral hospital in Kenya.
+In 2025, the hospital has seen staffing shortages due to a doctors' strike in February, emigration by nurses working in hospitals abroad, and major cuts to US-funded programs such as AMPATH that put all related staff on unpaid leave.

-In 2015, East & Central Africa's first public children's hospital, The Shoe4Africa Children's Hospital, a 200-bed general teaching hospital, was opened, behind the Moi Referral.

-Also in 2015, a new out patient cancer treatment centre was opened at the Moi Teaching and Referral Hospital, funded principally by Ruth Lily, an American philanthropist.
+In 2015, East & Central Africa's first public children's hospital, the Shoe4Africa Children's Hospital, a 200-bed general teaching hospital, was opened, an extension of the Moi Referral.
+Also in 2015, a new outpatient cancer treatment centre was opened at the Moi Teaching and Referral Hospital, funded principally by Ruth Lily, an American philanthropist.
 It has been named after the businessman, Manu Chandaria, a later funder, and is now known as The Chandaria Cancer and Chronic Disease Centre.

+The city also hosts the Uasin Gishu District Hospital, and there are several private institutions: St. Luke Orthopaedic And Trauma Hospital, Eldoret Hospital, Mediheal Hospital, Eldoret Oncology Associates Cancer Hospital, Reale Hospital, Alexandria Cancer Centre and Palliative Care Hospital and Elgon View Hospital among others.

 Sport

-Eldoret, in particular the Elgon View area, is the hometown of numerous Kenyan runners, the most renowned of whom are Kipchoge Keino and Eliud Kipchoge.
-The high altitude is an ideal training ground for many middle and long distance athletes.
+Eldoret and its suburb Elgon View are known as the hometown and training ground of numerous Kenyan distance runners.
+The high altitude is an ideal training ground for many middle and long distance athletes, and the area hosts training centers, including at the University of Eldoret and the International Association of Athletics Federations (IAAF)'s High Altitude Training Centre for Kenyan and international athletes, 32 km from city limits in Iten.

 Kipchoge Keino Stadium is the town's main stadium and is a multi-use stadium with a capacity of 10,000 people.
 The stadium is used for athletic meetings and hosts local football teams including Rivatex and Eldoret KCC.
 The stadium fell into disrepair and was refurbished beginning in 2007 when the Kenyan Government allocated Ksh100 million for its upgrade.
-It is currently (2018) undergoing a major expansion and renovation.
+In 2018, it began going through a second major expansion and renovation.

 Eldoret Falcons is a women's football team that represents the city in the nationwide league while Eldoret RFC is a men's rugby team in the nationwide league.
 The city has also been a popular stage in the KCB Safari Rally.

-The city is home to the Eldoret City Marathon, whose $35,000 winners purse during its second edition in 2019 made it the richest marathon race in Africa.
-The event is organised by the Uasin Gishu county government and is patronized by the County Governor, H.E Jackson Mandago and Moses Tanui.

-The city is also host to a leg of the annual national sevens circuit rugby tournament being one of the six cities that make up the circuit.
+The city has also hosted a popular leg of the annual Kenya National Sevens Circuit rugby tournament.
 The Eldoret leg is played in June and referred to as the Sepetuka Sevens.
-It is extremely popular and brings the city to a halt for the entire weekend with fans coming into the city from all over the country.

-Eldoret is also home to the International Association of Athletics Federations (IAAF)'s High Altitude Training Centre for Kenyan and international athletes.

-Eldoret Club, a golf club is located a short distance from its CBD.
+The town is home to the Eldoret City Marathon, whose $35,000 winners purse made it the richest marathon race in Africa during its second edition in 2019.
+The event is organised by the Uasin Gishu county government and is patronized by the County Governor, H.E Jonathan Kimeli Bii Chelilim and John Kibet Barorot.

+Eldoret was the venue of the 2024 African Road Championships, an annual road cycling tournament.